This Instant Pot Pulled Pork is the ultimate recipe to make tender and flavorful pulled pork from a Pork Butt or Shoulder.

 Instant Pot Pulled Pork Shoulder

-- 3 lb boneless pork shoulder skin and fat cap removed
+- 3 pounds boneless pork shoulder skin and fat cap removed

 - 1 cup beef or pork stock